sedol1339/files/abstracts.md

 Loshchilov, I., & Hutter, F. (2017).
 Decoupled Weight Decay Regularization. arXiv, 1711.05101.
 Retrieved from https://arxiv.org/abs/1711.05101v3

+    - Common implementations of adaptive GD algorithms employ L2 regularization, often calling it "weight decay"
+    - However, weight decay is equivalent to L2 regularization only for standard SGD
+    - We propose to decouple the weight decay from the optimization steps taken w.r.t. the loss function
+    - It decouples the optimal choice of weight decay factor from the setting of the LR for SGD and Adam
+    - It substantially improves Adam’s generalization performance (AdamW), allowing it to compete with SGD with momentum on image classification datasets (on which it was previously typically outperformed by the latter)

 Lu, Y., Zhong, A., Li, Q., & Dong, B. (2017).
 Beyond Finite Layer Neural Networks: Bridging Deep Architectures and Numerical Differential Equations. arXiv, 1710.10121.
 Retrieved from https://arxiv.org/abs/1710.10121v3

 Ma, S., Bassily, R., & Belkin, M. (2017).
 The Power of Interpolation: Understanding the Effectiveness of SGD in Modern Over-parametrized Learning. arXiv, 1712.06559.
 Retrieved from https://arxiv.org/abs/1712.06559v3

+    - We study why SGD converges so fast
+    - We show that there is a critical batch size m∗ such that:
+    - 1) SGD iteration with mini-batch size m ≤ m∗ is nearly equivalent to m iterations of mini-batch size 1 (linear scaling regime).
+Doubling the batch size in this regime will roughly halve the number of iterations needed
+    - 2) SGD iteration with mini-batch m > m∗ is nearly equivalent to a full gradient descent iteration (saturation regime).
+Increasing batch size in this regime becomes much less beneficial
+    - A critical batch size is nearly independent of the data size

 Mahsereci, M., Balles, L., Lassner, C., & Hennig, P. (2017).
 Early Stopping without a Validation Set. arXiv, 1703.09580.
 Retrieved from https://arxiv.org/abs/1703.09580v3